 Your Dear Writer’s Thoughts on Hellblade: Senua’s Sacrifice

 I will be reserving my final thoughts on Hellblade for the end of this article series.
-For now, keep an eye out for part three of this series “You Deserve to be Loved.”
+For now, check out the third part on the importance of love while combating mental illness, “You Deserve to be Loved.“